vadrov/stm32f401ccu6-usb-vcp-clone-windows-desktop-to-display/README.md

 Copyright (C)2023, VadRov, all right reserved / www.youtube.com/@VadRov / www.dzen.ru/vadrov
-# Cloning an image of the Windows desktop on a display connected to a microcontroller.
-Virtual com port. jpeg encoding and decoding.
+# Cloning a Windows desktop image on a display connected to a microcontroller.
+Virtual com port.
+JPEG encoding and decoding.
 The project demonstrates working with a virtual com port.
-Playing streaming video (motion jpeg).
-The server (computer) continuously takes screenshots of the desktop, encodes them in jpeg and transmits them to the client (microcontroller) via USB (Virtual COM Port).
-The microcontroller decodes the image and displays it on the display.\
+Play streaming video (motion jpeg).
+The server (computer) constantly takes screenshots of the desktop, encodes them in jpeg and transfers them to the client (microcontroller) via USB (virtual COM port).
+The microcontroller decodes the image and shows it on the display.\
-MCU - blackpill stm401ccu6\
+MCU - blackpill stm32f401ccu6\
 Display - st7789 (and compatible).
 Supported by ili9341 - initialization string needs to be changed (set prefix ILI9341 in display add function)\
 Connection:
 ```